Robert James Carlson: Abortion

-Regarding withholding communion to Catholic politicians who support abortion rights, and who persist in doing so even after consultation with their bishop, Carlson stated in 2010 that he has stressed the need for personal dialogue with them.
+Regarding withholding communion to Catholic politicians who support abortion for women, and who persist in doing so even after consultation with their bishop, Carlson stated in 2010 that he has stressed the need for personal dialogue with them.
 However, he also affirmed the validity of denying communion to such politician as he said that "If I were to enter into dialogue with somebody, and after they reflect on the discussion and that person persisted, it could come to that point. ...Archbishop Burke, who is on the Supreme Apostolic Signatura, has combined in an interesting way, and I think he does it correctly.
 And he's not just speaking anymore as the Archbishop of St. Louis, he is the prefect of the Signatura.
 It appears that's the direction the church consensus is moving towards. ...
 Could we get into that situation?
 Yes.
 But at least in my own time in St. Louis, I'd like to have a crack at the dialogue first."During his tenure, Carlson was a frequent critic of U.S. Senator Tom Daschle (D-SD).
 In 1997, before a US Senate vote on legislation banning so-called partial-birth abortion, Carlson denounced a compromise proposed by Daschle that would ban the procedure, but allow exemptions for women claiming mental or physical health reasons.
 Carlson called the proposition a "smokescreen" designed to "provide cover for pro-abortion senators and President Clinton, who wanted to avoid a veto confrontation."
 In response, Daschle described the bishops as being "more identified with the radical right than with thoughtful religious leadership."

 In 2003, Carlson privately urged Daschle to no longer identify himself as a Catholic because of his support for abortion rights for women.
 Daschle refused to disclose any details of his communication with Carlson, saying, "I am not going to participate in a debate that is intended to politicize anyone's religious beliefs..."
 Carlson later added, "I would never break off dialogue or a pastoral relationship with anyone."

 During the 2008 U.S. presidential election, Carlson stated, "A Catholic can, in good conscience, vote for a pro-choice candidate only if other issues outweigh this one in number and in kind."
 The day following President Barack Obama's victory, he said, "This election has shown that any child who is born in America has the opportunity to ascend to the highest political office in the land.
 We must continue to work and pray tirelessly for the day when every child who is conceived will have the right to live."